Magnetized pole-mass of neutral $\rho$ meson within full RPA evaluation: Conclusions

 \section{Conclusions}

 So far, we have fully evaluated the polarization tensor functions of the vector channel and obtained the neutral $\rho^0$ meson with three different spin projections, $s_z=0,\pm 1$ in the context of the magnetized two flavor NJL model.
 To this end, we have employed the MFIR procedure, in order to avoid non-physical oscillations previously observed in the literature with non-MFIR methods.

-Our results show that the $\rho^0$ meson mass with spin projection $s_z=\pm 1$ increases as a function of the magnetic field.
-On the other hand the $\rho^0$ meson mass with spin projection $s_z=0$ has a non-monotonic behavior.
-We find a decrease of the $\rho$ mass until $eB\sim 0.15$ GeV$^2$ and a weak increase after this value with the increasing of the magnetic field.
-Besides, we have also obtained that the non-polarized $\rho^0$ mass increases as a function of the magnetic field mainly due to the components with spin projection $s_z=\pm 1$ which are responsible for a $2/3$ fraction of its mass.
+Instead of using propagators with Landau level summation, we use propagators in the Schwinger proper-time formalism, where the summation over the Landau levels is analytically circumvented and clear advantages follow from that.
+Starting from the non-regularized expressions, the limit $eB \to 0$ which is difficult to be performed using Landau summation is, nevertheless, straightforward in the PT formalism.
+To separate the non-explicitly $eB$-dependent divergent contribution from the finite $eB$ dependent term is straightforward as discussed in detail in the manuscript.
+So our expressions are valid for all the $eB$ range and this has immediate consequences concerning the regularization.
+To our knowledge, there is not any paper in the literature where these issues are treated with the details that we have used, and, certainly, this may be useful for other authors exploring the same kind of calculations.